MrYsLab/s3-extend/docs/robohat_blocks.md

 0 internally.
 If you set the value to greater than 100, it will be set to 100.

-#### Tone
-If you connect a Piezo type buzzer to a pin, this block will generate a tone on the pin for the frequency and duration specified.
-It contains three parameters.
-The first is a drop-down list of valid PINs.
-The second allows you to specify the frequency of the tone in Herz.
-The third parameter specifies the tone duration in milliseconds.
-If a value greater than 5000 is entered, the value will be set to 5000 internally, limiting the maximum playing time to 5 seconds.

 #### Write Servo
 This block allows you to control the angle of a servo motor.
 It contains two parameters.
 The first is a